Please ensure Javascript is enabled for purposes of website accessibility

 • Pre-packaged products, including:

-• yoghurt (including dairy-free yoghurt) with or without muesli/fruit mix/biscuit in multiple or single serves
+• yoghurt (including dairy-free yoghurt) with or without muesli/fruit mix/biscuit in multiple or single serves (noting that attached cutlery will be banned from 1 September 2025)

 • desserts, like mousse, crème caramel, custard, rice pudding, pannacotta, sundae, dessert sauce, cheesecake, tiramisu, jelly and sponge puddings